Dialectical Behavior Therapy for BPD and more

 DBT-informed art therapy (Clark, 2016; 2021) has been used in a variety of settings including hospitals and residential settings and with a variety of populations such as individuals struggling with substance abuse and eating disorders.

-Coastal Art Therapy Services offers DBT skills group led by Lisa C. Thomas, LPC, ATR-BC, who has completed DBT Foundational via Psychwire.
-These skills groups also offer art-based interventions to enhance the skills learning process.
+Coastal Art Therapy Services offers DBT individual sessions, skills group, couples sessions, parent coaching, and family sessions led by Lisa C. Thomas, LPC, ATR-BC, who has completed DBT Foundational via Psychwire.
+These sessions also offer art-based interventions to enhance the skills learning process.
 Contact us to learn more!

 References: